An explosive device injured ex-Greek Prime Minister Lucas Papademos

-Police said that Papademos, his unidentified driver and another passenger were taken to a local hospital after a bomb exploded inside the former prime minister's car.
-They did not suffer life-threatening injuries.
+Police said that Papademos, his unidentified driver and another passenger were taken to a local hospital after a bomb exploded inside the former prime minister's car at 6:30 p.m..
+They did not suffer life-threatening injuries and are expected to stay in the hospital through the night.

 The three were inside a Bank of Greece-owned Mercedes driving through central Athens when the bomb went off.

-According to Reuters, Athens police said that the explosion came from a letter in the former Greek leader's possession.
+According to Hellenic Police, the explosion came from a letter in the former Greek leader's possession.
 An explosive device was tucked inside the envelope.

+The Special Counter-Terrorist Unit of the Hellenic Police, known as the EKAM, has taken over the case.
+Police said it is too early to know who is responsible for the attack.

 He had previously served as vice president of the European Central Bank and as governor of the Bank of Greece.